Vireo Health’s team — comprised of leading physicians, scientists, and cultivation experts — has developed a 3 step

 1937™ Cannabis Flower is hand-picked, hand-selected, premium flower.
 1937’s extended cure process enhances the flowers’ terpene profiles with richer flavors and deeper aromatics.

-1937™ Pre-Rolls are hand-rolled using the highest quality cannabis material for effective relief.
+1937™ Pre-Rolls are expertly crafted with the highest quality cannabis material for effective relief.
 The primary active ingredient is delta-9-tetrahydrocannabinol (THC).

-1937™ Vape Cartridges are made with a full spectrum distillate, utilizing a blend of distillate and concentrated oil.
-Vaporizers gently heat the oils in the cannabis-derived medicine until they evaporate and can be inhaled.
+1937™ Vape Cartridges are made with full spectrum cannabis oils, ensuring the highest fidelity of flavors and effects.
+Vaporizers gently heat the oil in the cannabis-derived medicine until they evaporate and can be inhaled.

 1937™ Kief is a potent form of cannabis created by an accumulation of trichomes, or resin glands, sifted from our premium cannabis flower with a mesh screen or sieve.
 1937 Kief has a loose, powdery appearance – leading some to call it trichome dust.

-1937™ Rosin is a pure form of concentrates made through a concise technique that extracts the oils from our premium cannabis without the use of a solvent.
+1937™ Rosin is a pure form of concentrate made through a concise technique that extracts the resin from our premium cannabis without the use of a solvent.
 Clean pressed for the highest quality and purity, the primary active ingredient is delta-9-tetrahydrocannabinol (THC).
 Vaporizers gently heat the oils in the cannabis-derived medicine until they evaporate and can be inhaled.

 *Not all products are available in all states we operate in.